-I am using a 105mm macro lens on a Canon camera in landscape and I have it level with the top of the bowl.
+I am using a 105mm macro lens on a Canon camera and I have the camera level with the top of the bowl.

-To focus the lens use a focus aid.
+To focus the camera use a focus aid.
 I am using spare nozzles, 2 nozzles taped together, but anything that sits still in water will do.
 I am using a small bowl so I placed the aid in the centre of the bowl.